 - Do not place hot items out of the oven or stove directly on the stone surface.
 Additionally, heat generating appliances, such as slow cookers, can cause some stones to become discolored or crack.
 Always protect your top by placing a trivet or hot pad that allows for airflow under the hot item.

-- Avoid chopping or slicing directly on the stone countertop to prevent scratches.
+- Avoid chopping or slicing directly on the stone countertop to prevent scratches and dulling your knives.
 Always use a cutting board.

 - Use placemats and coasters to protect your surface from discoloration and staining.

 - Do not stand or sit on stone countertops.
 Small fissures in stone may cause cracks when excessive weight is applied.

 If you purchased Cutting Edge Countertops’ hassle-free Stain Protection Warranty for natural stone countertops (for granite, marble and quartzite), you choose to safeguard your investment with a long-lasting sealant to protect against stains caused by common food and beverages.
 In the unfortunate appearance of a stain, please contact a Cutting Edge Countertops location near you to schedule a visit by a professional technician who will come remove it.

 However, if you didn’t add this extra layer of protection at the time of purchase, it is recommended to re-seal natural stone countertops (granite, marble and quartzite) every 1 to 2 years to help protect against accidental staining.
 Cutting Edge Countertops offers MORE Surface Care products including MORE Premium Stone Sealer that can be purchased in any of our Showrooms.